harrykimpel/snyk-webhook-subscription/README.md

 ### 1.5.
 Gather Azure Function URL

-Select the appropriate Azure Function and copy the Function URL.
+Select the appropriate Azure Function and copy the Function URL (pls. find below an example for my New Relic Azure Function).

 ![](/azure-function-url.png)